hotwax/oms-documentation/documents/retail-operations/brokering/rules.md

 3. **Inventory Balance**: Inventory can be sorted based on stock levels, ensuring that orders are routed to the facility with the highest available inventory of the ordered item.
 This method helps to deplete stock from high-inventory locations first, ensuring better stock rotation and preventing stock outs at key locations.
 4. **Custom Sequence**: Allows full manual override to the sequence at which facilities are attempted.
 Retailers can set a custom sequence of facilities, defining a specific order in which locations should be considered for order routing.
 For example, if a retailer wants to prioritize fulfillment from underperforming stores with lower foot traffic, they can create a custom sequence that favors those stores, helping to balance inventory across all locations.
 Custom sequences can also be useful for managing seasonal inventory or routing orders to specific regions.

-### Configuring Inventory Filter and Sorting Rules for Our Example Routing
+### Configuring Inventory Filter and Sorting Rules (Continuing Our Example)

-Here, we have configured three inventory rules to allocate inventory for orders that require two-day shipping.
+Continuing with our example, we have configured three inventory rules to manage inventory allocation for orders that require two-day shipping.
+Each rule focuses on finding the best inventory to fulfill orders efficiently.

 {% tabs %}
 {% tab title="Adding 1st Inventory Rule" %}